Herb Rue: A Thorough Guide to Uses and Benefits

 Rue is also known by several common names, including herb of grace, common rue, and garden rue.
 The name “rue” is derived from the Latin word “ruta,” which means bitter.
 The plant has a long history of use in traditional medicine and is believed to have many therapeutic properties.

 Rue is a hardy and attractive herb that is easy to grow in most gardens.
-It has compact and bushy growth habit, bluish leaves, and yellow flowers that bloom in summer.
+It has a compact and bushy growth habit, bluish leaves, and yellow flowers that bloom in summer.
 The plant is also known for its strong-smelling leaves and its many medicinal properties.

 Uses of Herb Rue